-The exported IBIS file has the file extension .ibs (named <root>.ibs) and is displayed in the Files tab.
+The exported IBIS file has the file extension \.ibs (named <root>.ibs) and is displayed in the Files tab.

-For SmartFusion2, IGOO2 and RTG4 devices, the IBIS report .ibs file exported from Libero SoC supports the Model Selector keyword as specified in the IBIS 5.0 Specifications.
+For SmartFusion2, IGOO2 and RTG4 devices, the IBIS report \.ibs file exported from Libero SoC supports the Model Selector keyword as specified in the IBIS 5.0 Specifications.

-In the [Pin] section of the IBIS .ibs file, listed under the model_name are the Model Selector tag.
-The IBIS .ibs file has a [Model Selector] section that describes the model selector and its list of models.
+In the [Pin] section of the IBIS \.ibs file, the Model Selector tag is listed under the model\name.
+The IBIS \.ibs file has a [Model Selector] section that describes the model selector and its list of models.
 The Model Selector tag in the [Pin] section establishes the relationship between the pin and the [Model Selector].

-Figure 9-11.
-Model Selector .ibs File
+Figure 10-11.
+Model Selector .ibs File Iguie 10-11.
+Model Oelector .103 1 116